codingnninja/laravel-render-template/README.md

 ![Laravel render template](https://res.cloudinary.com/nyscapp/image/upload/v1686174427/create_laravel-render_template_hpcqts.png)

 You need to click on `use this template` and then `create a new repository`.
-Fill the form and you're done setting up your remote repo.
+You need to add the name of your repository and you're done.

 ## 4. Link local and remote repository.